IdeasForm/ideasform/_subpages/inline/inline_privacy.md

 ## Third-Party LLM Services

-We do not collect or store your chat data.
-However, to provide the core functionality of this app, your text and chat history are sent to third-party Large Language Model (LLM) providers, including OpenAI, Moonshot, and DeepSeek.
+Your chat history is stored locally on your device and is not transmitted to our servers.
+However, to provide the core functionality of this app, your current text input is sent to third-party Large Language Model (LLM) providers, including OpenAI, Moonshot, and DeepSeek.
 Their use of your data is governed by their respective privacy policies.

 ## Information Disclosed to Third Parties